• Facebook

 Whether it’s going to the gym at lunch, walking around the block during your breaks, or going to the gym before or after work, it’s important to make exercise a priority in your life.

-Just make sure you avoid exercising a few hours before sleeping.
 Working out too close to your bedtime will actually keep you up instead of making you more tired.

 2. Take A Warm Shower Or Bath

 Another great way to fall asleep faster is to take a nice, warm shower or bath to help yourself feel more at ease, relaxed, and comfortable.
-This little ritual of mine always helps me get better sleep and I also fall asleep so much faster.

 Taking a nice hot bath is also so helpful if you live in a cold place because taking one can really help to warm you up.
-It’s a lot harder to go to sleep when your feet and hands feel cold!
+It’s a lot harder to go to sleep when your feet and hands feel cold.

 3. Read A Book